 ApexSense

-A lightweight, real-time iRacing HUD overlay built with Electron.
-Displays live tire telemetry with physics-based temperature estimation and a proximity radar, all as transparent overlays on top of the game.
+A real-time iRacing overlay suite built with Electron.
+Features live tire telemetry with physics-based temperature estimation, a proximity radar, a live standings board, and an AI-assisted setup coach — all as transparent overlays on top of the game.
 No clutter, just the data you need to go faster.

 Free · Windows 10/11 · Requires an active iRacing session